-The next meeting of the Wooten Neighborhood Association, like everything, will happen on an as-yet-undetermined date in the future, when it’s safe to get together.
-Meetings are held the second Monday of odd months at 7pm, but our July meeting is cancelled.
-Check back on this page for future meeting status and for the next online newsletter.
+Traditionally, Wooten Neighborhood Association meetings are held the second Monday of odd months at 7pm, but the fate of our September meeting will be decided soon.
+Check back on this page for future meeting plans and for the next online newsletter.
 Meanwhile, stay well!

 The February Newsletter has been printed and one thousand copies are currently making their way throughout the neighborhood.